yash-sharma1/docs-site/docs/walletconnect.md

 In order for this to work, some modifications to the standard WalletConnect protocol are used in the Binance Chain wallet's implementation.

+## Connecting via WalletConnect

+Wallet providers should make use of the [WalletConnect Client SDK](https://docs.walletconnect.org/client-sdk) for their target programming language and OS.
+There are implementations [on GitHub](https://github.com/walletconnect) for iOS, Android, React Native, etc.

 ## Protocol Differences

 Since we do not use Ethereum transactions, there are some differences: